The running short appears to be a fairly simple garment, but there is much more to these diminutive trousers than meets the eye.

 The track runner is generally looking for super-light shorts that provide freedom of movement for aggressive sprints or the long strides of distance running.

-The Under Armour Women's Launch 2" Split Run Short is cut to give a non-restrictive fit and allow for maximum freedom of movement.
+The Under Armour Women's Qualifier Speedpocket 2-in-1 Short is cut to give a non-restrictive fit and allow for maximum freedom of movement.
 Ideal for tempo runs and races and the built-in brief means they're also great for workouts incorporating bigger strides, lunges or squats.

 Stay dry, focused and strong with these men's race-ready shorts designed in soft, lightweight, quick-drying fabric for lasting comfort.
-The placement of the seams has been updated on this version for freedom of movement and to eliminate chafing.
+The placement of the seams ensures freedom of movement with no chafing.
+A small zip pocket gives you just enough room for some cash and your keys.

-Mizuno Women's Aero 2.5 Shorts were designed specifically for the female shape and are a great all-rounder for a variety of activity.
-Highly functional materials draw sweat away from your skin and help keep you dry and comfortable and there's a zipped rear pocket for gels and other essentials.
+The dhb 3" Run Shorts are a great all-rounder for a variety of activity.
+Highly functional materials draw sweat away from your skin and help keep you dry and comfortable and there's a hidden front pocket for keys.

 Shorts for the road runner